jonaswjs/ax-developer-tools-widget/README.md

 # ax-developer-tools-widget [![Build Status](https://travis-ci.org/LaxarJS/ax-developer-tools-widget.svg?branch=master)](https://travis-ci.org/LaxarJS/ax-developer-tools-widget)

-The ax-developer-tools-widget allows to open a _developer tools window_ that displays log messages and events about the containing LaxarJS application.
+The ax-developer-tools-widget allows to open a _developer tools window_ that displays application events, helps visualizing the structure of the current page, and allows to browse log messages of the running LaxarJS application.

 ## Content